ross-mckinney/epm-tracker/README.md

 The top three images in the "EPM Arena Mask" group box are as follows: (1) a raw image of the first frame of the selected video, (2) a binary image of the currently selected arena mask, and (3) an image of the arena mask placed on top of the raw image of the first frame of the selected video.
 Note that the white area in image (2) is retained, whereas the black area is discarded.
 Images (2) and (3) are initially black, and only show the specified arena when the user clicks the "Update Mask" button, described below.

 The image just below the "EPM Arena Mask" group box is where the user specifies the arena.
 Use your mouse cursor to move each of the colored circles to one of the corners on the EPM.
 It shouldn't matter which dot is placed at which corner, though I haven't fully tested this yet. **Be careful to place the center of each dot within the image, placing them outside of the image will likely result in a bug that I haven't dealt with yet.** Once you are satisfied with the position of each of the colored circles, hit the "Update Mask" button.
 You should see that images (2) and (3) in the "EPM Arena Mask" group box are updated.

 If you like the generated mask, you can proceed to the next page, or save the mask for later use, by hitting the "Save Mask" button.
-This will save the locations of each colored circle in a .xlsx file.
-Similarly, you can load a mask by hitting the "Load Mask" button, and selecting the appropriate .xlsx file.
+This will save the locations of each colored circle in two separate .xlsx files.
+The first file - saved with the name you've specified - contains the relative coordinates of the mask points.
+The second file - saved with the name you've specifed plus "-pixel-coords" appended - contains the raw pixel coordinates of the mask points.
+The first file is for use in loading masks onto the video being tracked.
+The second file is for use in [analyzing your tracking data](\ref{analysis}).

 If you do not set a mask, all image pixels will be used to find the mouse in the EPM.